 ST 181.
-Dependable Strength (1)
+Dependable Strengths (2)

-Studens are provided with various opportunities to evaluate their strengths, values, and skills and to integrate them into their career plans.
-A variety of instructional techniques will be utilized including; guest presentations, small and large group work, classroom discussion, student presentations, and "learning through doing" activities.
+Students are provided with various opportunities to evaluate personal strengths, values, and skills and to integrate them into career plans.
+A variety of instructional techniques will be utilized including: guest presentations, small and large group work, classroom discussion, student presentations, and "learning through doing" activities.

 ST 371.
-Career Class: Living a Life You Love (2.0)
+Career Class: Living a Life You Love (2)

-Students are provided with various opportunities to evaluate their values, interests, and skills and to integrate them into their career plans.
+Students focus on personal strengths, values, skills, résume writing, interviewing, and networking, integrating them into their career plans.
 A variety of instructional techniques are utilized including lectures, presentations by guest speakers with expertise in a wide variety of disciplines, classroom discussion, student presentations, and "learning through doing" activities.